Abilify Complications & Lawsuits

 Many of these side effects can be life-threatening, and patients should contact their doctor immediately if any of these symptoms develop.

-Abilify has been the subject of several lawsuits by patients harmed by the drug.
-You might have a legal case if you or a loved one experienced any of the following adverse reactions while taking Abilify:
+Abilify has been the topic of several lawsuits by individuals harmed by the medication.
+You might have a legal situation in case you or a loved one experienced any of these adverse reactions while taking Abilify:

 - Sudden death